AnonymousWorks/OPERA/readme.md

 ### Bug Details
+> This work has detected 78 previously unknown bugs, 42 of which have been confirmed/fixed by TVM developers.
-> The id of each bug detected by OPERA will be released after the paper review due to the double-blind policy.
+The id of each bug detected by OPERA will be released after the paper review due to the double-blind policy.